 Carolyn’s other bucket list stop on this trip was the medieval fortress at Carcassonne, the best preserved (or perhaps restored) architectural gem of its kind in Europe.

-It’s no wonder it was important as long ago as Roman times (typically, the Romans founded the locations for the great cities of Europe).
+It’s no wonder it was important as long ago as Roman times (typically, the Romans founded the locations for what are now the great cities of Europe).
 It’s on a hilltop overlooking a river valley, in sight of the Pyrenees (another important dimension), and on the trade route from the Atlantic to the Mediterranean.

 The Roman garrison built the first wall in the 4th century A.D., which did not spare the city from being conquered by the Visigoths, initiating a millennium in which warfare played a role in defining the city.